unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 17 (18,000 XP)

 **_Inscrutable_**.
-The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination spell that it refuses.
+The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination tek skill that it refuses.
 Wisdom (Insight) checks made to ascertain the sphinx’s intentions or sincerity have disadvantage.

-**_Magic Weapons_**.
-The sphinx’s weapon attacks are magical.
+**_Tek Weapons_**.
+The sphinx’s weapon attacks are tek.

-**_Techcasting_**.
-The sphinx is a 12th-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 18, +10 to hit with spell attacks).
-It requires no material components to cast its spells.
-The sphinx has the following cleric spells prepared:
+**_Tekcasting_**.
+The sphinx is a 12th-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 18, +10 to hit with tek skill attacks).
+It requires no material components to cast its tek skills.
+The sphinx has the following cleric tek skills prepared:

 Cantrips (at will): _sacred flame_, _spare the dying_, _thaumaturgy_
-1st level (4 slots): _command_, _detect evil and good_, _detect magic_
+1st level (4 slots): _command_, _detect evil and good_, _detect tek_
 2nd level (3 slots): _lesser restoration_, _zone of truth_
-3rd level (3 slots): _dispel magic_, _tongues_
+3rd level (3 slots): _dispel tek_, _tongues_
 4th level (3 slots): _banishment_, _freedom of movement_
 5th level (2 slots): _flame strike_, _greater restoration_
 6th level (1 slot): _heroes’ feast_